Pvt. Edward Francis Martel

 Around noon every American plane landed and their pilots went to lunch.
 Around 12:45, the tankers were having lunch when they saw formations of planes approaching the airfield.
 At first they believed that the planes were American, it was only when they heard the sound of bombs falling that they knew the planes were Japanese.
 The attack literally wiped out the American Army Air Corps.

 After the attack, Ed saw the carnage from the attack.
 His unit remained on alert around Clark Field.
-On December 15th, they received orders to move out.
 On December 21st, the Japanese began landing troops at Lingayen Gulf, C Company was ordered north in support of B Company.
 Ed recalled that the tanks dodged Japanese bombers on their trek north.

 Arriving in the foothills just north and west of Bagio, Ed witnessed the destruction of the 26th U. S. Cavalry.
 The tankers drove passed carcasses of dead horses.
 As they passed, they also saw the bodies of the dead Filipino Scouts who had rode the horses.